Dynatrace/OneAgent-SDK-for-dotnet/README.md

 ## Help & Support

-The Dynatrace OneAgent SDK for .NET is in GA status.
-The features are fully supported by Dynatrace.
+The Dynatrace OneAgent SDK for .NET is fully supported by Dynatrace.

 ### Get Help